falexwolf/falexwolf.me/research.md

 *Supercurrent, chaos, equilibriation, matter wave lasers.*

 [<img src="../img/jreissaty12.png" title="Expanding cloud of coherent atoms - a 'matter laser' - in a 2d lattice.
 From [P4]." style="width: 100px; margin: 15px 10px 5px 0px"  align="left">](/publications#P4)
-During studies, I focused on emergent properties of quantum-many body systems and their applications, for example, in showing how [grain boundaries](http://dx.doi.org/10.1038/nphys1739) limit [high-temperature superconductivity](https://en.wikipedia.org/wiki/High-temperature_superconductivity) [[P5](/publications#P5)].
+During studies, I focused on emergent properties of quantum-many body systems and their applications.
+Using a phenomenological theory of superconductivity (Bogoliubov de Gennes), we showed how [grain boundaries](http://dx.doi.org/10.1038/nphys1739) and strong correlations affect [high-temperature superconductivity](https://en.wikipedia.org/wiki/High-temperature_superconductivity) [[P5](/publications#P5)].
 With [T. Kopp](https://www.physik.uni-augsburg.de/exp6/staff/kopp_t/).

 {O4}

 {P5}

-I investigated the non-equilibrium behavior of quantum many-body systems [[P1-P4](/publications#P4)], in particular, the fundamental problem of how such systems transition from an excited state to equilibrium.
+We investigated the non-equilibrium behavior of quantum many-body systems [[P1-P4](/publications#P4)], in particular, the fundamental problem of how such systems transition from an excited state to equilibrium.
 This happens through chaotic dynamics in the classical case, but is an active area of research in the [quantum case](http://dx.doi.org/10.1038/nature06838).
-We showed that the transition proceeds through an intermediate, prethermalized, plateau for which a statistical theory applies.
+We showed that the transition proceeds through an intermediate, prethermalized, plateau for which we developed a statistical theory.
 With [M. Kollar](http://myweb.rz.uni-augsburg.de/~mkollar/), who defined the problem for a summer project, during which I contributed the central analytical calculation [[T1](../talks/#T1)] to the highly cited paper [[P3](/publications#P3)].

+{P3}

+{P1}

-Also, I investigated collapse and revival oscillations and coherent expansions, as suggested for realizing matter-wave lasers [[P2,P4](/publications#P4)].
+Collapse and revival oscillations and coherent expansions have been suggested for realizing matter-wave lasers.
+The following two projects [[P2,P4](/publications#P4)] provided first in-depth models in one- and two-dimensional lattices.
 With [M. Rigol](https://scholar.google.com/citations?user=MeS-yJgAAAAJ).

 {P4}

-{P3}

 {P2}

-{P1}

-{O2}

 ## Sartre in Stammheim